 All instruction in the second grade is designed to differentiate for learning styles and ability.
-Teaching strategies include the use of choice menus, small group instruction, music, dancing, using gestures, mnemonic devices, storytelling, field trips, role playing, and making real-world connections.
+Teaching strategies include the use of choice menus, small group instruction, music, dancing, using gestures, mnemonic devices, storytelling, field trips, project-based learning, role playing, and making real-world connections.
 Student work and learning centers are geared as enrichment, as well as an extension of the curriculum base.
 It is our goal to help each second grader obtain literacy skills, gain knowledge necessary for a successful life, and see learning as a joyful and rewarding experience.

 In our second grade Reading curriculum, comprehension, oral reading, word knowledge and meaning are stressed.
 We focus on literacy units and author studies.
 Students work in small groups to ensure they are reading on their skill level.
 Teachers instruct students using a variety of genres.
 Choice boards and menus are used to offer students multiple ways to show what they have learned.
 Second graders also participate in the Accelerated Reader Program.
 This program allows us to help track the individualized comprehension and vocabulary skills of our students.
 Each student is assigned AR goals according to their reading ability to ensure that they are progressing at an individual pace.
 These goals are assigned according to the findings of the STAR reading assessment.